 1. Introduction

-Integral Image or Summed-area table is a data structure and algorithm for quickly and effiently generating the sum of values in a rectangular subset of a grid.
+The integral image, or summed-area table, is a data structure and algorithm for quickly and efficiently computing the sum of values in a rectangular subset of a grid.

-An integral image is created to store integral value at every position (x,y).
-The value at any point (x, y) is the sum of all the pixels to the left top of (x, y).
+An integral image is created to store the integral value at every position (x, y).
+The value at any point (x, y) is the sum of all the pixels to the upper left of (x, y).

 \[Integral(x,y)=\sum_{x^{'}<{x}, y^{'} <{y}}I(x^{'}, y^{'})\]

-The integral value can be computed more efficiently.
+The integral values can be computed efficiently as follows.

 \[Integral(x,y)=I(x,y) + Integral(x, y - 1) + Integral(x - 1,y) - Integral(x -1, y-1)\]

-After finish calculating the integral image, summation of arbitrary rectangular area can be computed from 4 corners.
+After computing the integral image, the sum over any rectangular area can be computed from its four corners.

 \[sum(ABCD)=Integral(D) + Integral(A) - Integral(B) - Integral(C)\]

-Integral histogram is similar with integral image but having 256 channel value per pixel (8-bit image).
+The integral histogram is similar to the integral image but has 256 channel values per pixel (for an 8-bit image).

 Moreover, this method can be extended to quickly calculate variance or standard deviation of a block.